-WHY GO: Come by car…..or boat.
+WHY GO: Looking for some romantic things to do in Milford CT?
+Come by car…..or boat.
 Milford CT is one of the very few harbors in Connecticut situated in a downtown – one with good restaurants and a lively night scene.

 The town dock, Milford Landing, can accommodate 40 sizable boats on any given night – and with eager dock-hands, “Welcome to Milford” discount goodie-bag, and adjacent commercial fishing boats that sell wholesale to boaters before shipping the catch off to NYC, it’s a wonderful introduction to this Long Island Sound town.